 Poster: Ron Mader, What is a recipe? #roofdog

-Publisher’s Note: Sharing and lightly editing an announcement from The Recipe Project which celebrates its fifth anniversary by hosting a Virtual Conversation on ‘What is a Recipe?’
-June 2 to July 5, 2017.
+Publisher’s Note: Turning our preview into a recap of the Virtual Conversation on ‘What is a Recipe?’ held June 2 to July 5, 2017, hosted by The Recipe Project.
 Kudos for inspired, inclusive and open participation!

 The Recipes Project is a DH/HistSTEM blog devoted to the study of recipes from all time periods and places.
 Our readership and contributors highlight the growing scholarly and popular interest in recipes.
 Over the five years that the RP has been running, our authors have continued to revisit one key question: what exactly is a recipe?
 How do we know one when we see one?
 What is their structure?
 What functions do recipes serve?
 How are they shared and passed on?
 Are they a set of instructions, a way of life, or a story?
 Aspirational or frequently used?
 Prose, poem, or image?
 The list could go on!